duckietown/docs-brown/book/doc-sky/project3-pidcontrollers/30-tuning.md

 [<b id="f2">2</b>](#a2) You can make your future life easier by modifying pi.screenrc to always run your script by changing ```python pid_controller.py\n``` to ```python student_pid_controller.py\n```

-[<b id="f3">3</b>](#a3) Try to just focus on the the altitude while doing this and ignore the planar motion becuase it is easiest to focus on one axis at a time when tuning the pids.
+[<b id="f3">3</b>](#a3) Try to just focus on the the altitude while doing this and ignore the planar motion because it is easiest to focus on one axis at a time when tuning the pids.
 The planar axes can be re-tuned after you tune your altitude pid if need be.